spark11270/project/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Currently Supported Features
-- Viewing all products in inventory of the selected category (filtered view)
+- Viewing all products in inventory for each category